Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ---

-Respondsible for development and testing of union tools.
+Responsible for development and testing of union tools.

-This office focuses on intranational affairs, especially on infrastructure and food supply.
+This office focuses on international affairs, especially on infrastructure and food supply.

 ##### Membership

-- Developer proficent in JS or C/C++ and git
+- Developer proficient in JS or C/C++ and git

 #### Economy Office

 ---

-Respondsible for overview of finiancial situation of the union and finical advise to members.
+Responsible for overview of the financial situation of the union and financial advice to members.

 ##### Membership

-- Currently have taken or taking finanical classes.
+- Currently have taken or are taking financial classes.

 #### Defense Office

 ---

-This office is responsible for the union's defense capabilities and self defense adivce.
+This office is responsible for the union's defense capabilities and self defense advice.

 ##### Membership